Measure Roof Pitch Angle Online

 Frequently Asked Questions

-measure roof pitch angle works best with a roof photo, roof plan, blueprint, or PDF page that shows the vertex, both sides of the angle, and enough surrounding roof reference context.
+tool works best with a roof photo, roof plan, blueprint, or PDF page that shows the vertex, both sides of the angle, and enough surrounding roof reference context.
 For a gable roof photo, avoid tiny thumbnails, heavy compression, and crops that hide the corner.
-Zoom and grid controls help when the line is thin, but the measure roof pitch angle result still depends on the pixels you can see.
+Zoom and grid controls help when the line is thin, but the workspace result still depends on the pixels you can see.

 How should a gable roof photo be marked on the canvas?

-For measure roof pitch angle, place the vertex on the real corner or intersection before moving the side points.
+For workflow, place the vertex on the real corner or intersection before moving the side points.
 Put the side points farther along each edge of the roof reference so small pointer movements matter less.
 When measuring a gable roof photo, a horizontal, vertical, or baseline guide can make the vertex easier to confirm.

 Can this page measure more than one roof reference angle?

-Yes.
-The measure roof pitch angle canvas can work with a roof photo, roof plan, blueprint, or PDF page, blank examples, and pasted visuals where the browser allows it.
+The visual measurement canvas can work with a roof photo, roof plan, blueprint, or PDF page, blank examples, and pasted visuals where the browser allows it.
 Use three-point measurement for a visible corner, two-line measurement when a roof plan slope arrow depends on crossing edges, and the transparent overlay when you want a familiar protractor scale over the roof reference.

-Does measure roof pitch angle upload my local file?
+For roof profiles, does tool upload my local file?

-Normal measure roof pitch angle use runs in the browser.
+Normal workspace use runs in the browser.
 Roof photos and plans are processed in your browser during normal measurement and are not uploaded by the tool.
 Export files are created from the current canvas on your device, and clearing the workspace removes the active roof reference state from the page.
 Do not open private material unless you are comfortable handling it on the device and browser in front of you.

 Why can a 6/12 pitch comparison look different online and in person?